tiagolbc/FCPLiveAnalyzer/paper.md

 ## Summary

 **FCP Live Analyzer** is a free, open-source tool for acoustic analysis of the singing voice, focused on the measurement of *Formant Cluster Prominence* (FCP)—a robust indicator of the “singer’s formant” phenomenon.
 The software provides both real-time (“live”) feedback and batch file analysis, supporting pedagogical, clinical, and research applications.
-Results can be exported to CSV for further analysis.
+Results can be exported for further analysis.
 FCP Live Analyzer implements the algorithm as described by Lã et al. (2023), enabling objective measurement and visualization of the formant cluster responsible for vocal brilliance and projection in classical singing.

 ## Statement of Need